fastify/fastify-helmet/README.md

 // that allows us to apply helmet conditionally fastify.get('/here-we-use-helmet-reply-decorator', async (request, reply) => {
   if (condition) {
-    // we apply the defaut options
+    // we apply the default options
     await reply.helmet()
   } else {
     // we apply customized options